Bootstraps for Dynamic Panel Threshold Models: Empirical example

-Turning to \cref{table:empirical1}, we observe that the differences between the coefficients of the two regimes become significant at 5\% level, and the CI of the threshold location becomes narrower while the estimate of the threshold location remains close to the estimate under the unrestricted model.
+Turning to \cref{table:empirical1}, we observe that the differences between the coefficients of the two regimes become significant at 5\% level, and the CI for the threshold location becomes narrower while the estimate of the threshold location remains close to the estimate under the unrestricted model.
 The autoregressive coefficient of the lagged investment and the sensitivity of investment to both cash flow and return on assets are all positive and significant.
 The effect of Tobin's Q is both positive and significant for both high and low Tobin's Q regimes, but it almost disappears once it surpasses the threshold location.
-This suggests that low Tobin's Q is related to low investment but higher Tobin's Q does not cause higher investment once Tobin's Q reaches some level.
-The linearity assumption is also rejected at 5\% significance level.
+This suggests that low Tobin's Q is related to low investment but higher Tobin's Q does not cause higher investment once it reaches some level.